Skiing is just as much about gear as it is about skill or experience.

-However, while goggles have become a mainstay of modern skiing, they are not always necessary out on the slopes.
-Though rare, there are certain times you can get by without them.
+While goggles have become a mainstay of modern skiing, they are not always necessary out on the slopes.
+Though rare, there are certain times you can ski without goggles.

 This guide will explore some of the reasons you would choose, and not choose, to wear goggles while you ski.

 Before getting into details on whether or not you can wear goggles while you ski, we must first break down the purpose of ski goggles.

 As with so many different items, goggles keep you safe.
 They shield your eyes from the elements and offer an extra layer of protection from the snow.
 They also help you in the case of a fall or an accident.

 In addition, goggles help you see.
 Not only do different lenses allow you to ski in different types of light, but they also reduce glare and give you excellent peripheral vision.
 That combination enables you to easily navigate the slopes and gives you extra visibility no matter where you ski.

 On top of those bonuses, goggles provide you extra warmth by creating a seal against your face that locks out the cold.
 Trapping in heat is key on extremely frigid days, especially when it comes to your face.
 When temperatures get low, every single bit of comfort helps.

 Goggles also come with straps, which help them stay on your face in the event of a fall.
 This one feature is also quite nice because it means you can easily slip them on and off without having to set them down.
 That might not seem like much, but it does make your life a little easier.

 As great as goggles are when it comes to protecting your face, they do come with a few small setbacks that are worth mentioning.

 One of the biggest is that they can be a bit bulky, which leads them to be uncomfortable.
 Certain models can also be incompatible with your ski helmet, which ruins your entire ensemble.